-- 6.5 Fixed Assets: After payment has been made to the vendor and the I-document and/or S-document numbers established, reportable property must be added to the Fixed Assets System. - 6.6 Public Records: All records maintained at the agency level related to purchase orders and/or contracts are considered public records.
-(Refer to Section 1.7) - 6.7 Attorney General's Office Instructions for Use of WV-96: The Attorney General's Office has provided instructions for the use of the Agreement Addendum (WV-96) for agency delegated purchases.
-The instructions are included in Appendix Q of this handbook. - 6.8 Changes: Occasionally, it becomes necessary to amend, clarify, change or cancel purchasing documents.
+- 6.4 Payment Process: To promote good public relations and to avoid interest on late payments, state agencies establish internal procedures to process payment of vendor's invoices.
+Please refer to the State Auditor's Office (304-558-2261) for all questions regarding invoice processing. - 6.5 Public Records: All records maintained at the agency level related to purchase orders and/or contracts are considered public records.
+(Refer to Section 1.6) - 6.6 Changes: Occasionally, it becomes necessary to amend, clarify, change or cancel purchasing documents.
 A contract change order is required whenever the change affects the payment provision, time for completion of the work and/or the scope of the work.

 Renewals of existing contracts and price changes may only be executed if language exists in the original contract specifically allowing such.
-The Purchasing Affidavit is required only for renewals of existing contracts.

 All agreements, many change orders and other documents require an effective date, at which time the vendor may begin to supply the commodities and services as specified.
 Changes to the original purchase order must be sequentially numbered in the appropriate space.
 To effect the change, written concurrence from the vendor is required.
 The explanation of change to an existing contract must be described with sufficient detail and clarity that any individual could review and generally understand the contract and change.